Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Suspension Analysis

-For example, the abstract value $\lambda x. y$ represents all closures originating at, e.g., a term \ttt{$\lambda x.$ let $y$ = $1$ in $y$} in the program at runtime (recall that we assume that the variables $x$ and $y$ are unique).
-Note that the $y$ in the abstract value indicates the name returned by the body (formalized by the function \tsc{name} in Algorithm~\ref{alg:gencstr}).
+The abstract value $\lambda x. y$ represents all closures originating at, e.g., a term \ttt{$\lambda x.$ let $y$ = $1$ in $y$} in a program at runtime (recall that we assume that the variables $x$ and $y$ are unique).
+Note that the $y$ indicates the name returned by the body (formalized by the function \tsc{name} in Algorithm~\ref{alg:gencstr}).
 The abstract value $\ttt{const}_x \, n$ represents all intrinsic functions of arity $n$ originating at $x$.
 For example, $\ttt{const}_x \s 2$ originates at, e.g., a term \ttt{let $x$ = $+$ in \term}.

 The central objects in the analysis are sets $S_x \in \mathcal P (A)$ and boolean values $\suspend_x$ for all $x \in X$.
 The set $S_x$ contains all abstract values that may flow to the expression labeled by $x$, and $\suspend_x$ indicates whether or not the expression requires suspension.
 A trivial but useless solution is $S_x = A$ and $\suspend_x = \true{}$ for all variables $x$ in the program.
 To get more precise information regarding suspension, we wish to find smaller solutions to the $S_x$ and $\suspend_x$.